Pets in Free Fire on iPhone and iPad: What Actually Helps

 Do pets really make a difference in matches?

 Yes, but a modest one.
-Each pet has a single active skill, like slow health regen or faster looting, that ticks away while you play.
-It will not fix poor positioning or aim, though the right skill paired with your character can absolutely swing a close ranked match.
+Each pet has a single skill, like Detective Panda's heal on kill or Mr. Waggor's free Gloo Wall, that triggers while you play.
+It will not fix poor positioning or aim, though the right skill paired with your character can swing a close ranked match.

 Can you use more than one pet at a time?